ovh/cds/docs/content/installation/installation.requirements.md

 - A SMTP Server for mails
 - A [Kafka](https://kafka.apache.org/) Broker to manage CDS events
 - A [Openstack Swift](https://docs.openstack.org/developer/swift/) Tenant to store builds artifacts
-- A [Vault](https://www.vaultproject.io/) server for cipher and app keys
+- A [Vault](https://www.vaultproject.io/) server for CDS configuration
 - A [Consul](https://www.consul.io/) to manage CDS Configuration

 See Configuration template for more details